fritzy/ape-ecs/README.md

 ECS's dynamic data composition and freely interacting systems leads to:
   * More complex and dynamic composition than OOP
   * Improved performance due to lack of API methods
-  * [Emergent Gameplay](https://en.wikipedia.org/wiki/Emergent_gameplay) with logical behavior that the programmer didn't envision.
+  * [Emergent Gameplay](https://en.wikipedia.org/wiki/Emergent_gameplay) with logical behavior extended beyond the programmer's vision.

 This library has been inspired in part by:
   * [Overwatch Gameplay Architecture and Netcode](https://www.youtube.com/watch?v=W3aieHjyNvw)